 Got a lush phone that goes with you everywhere?
-Looking to snag yourself the new Samsung Galaxy S when it launches on 25th February?
+Looking to snag yourself the new Samsung Galaxy S9 or S9 Plus when they launch on 25th February?
 Then you need to get au fait with the best apps around.
-2018 has seen some nice updates to old favourites, quirky new launches, and downright useful apps that will bring […]
+2018 has seen some nice updates to old favourites, quirky new launches, and downright useful apps […]

 Got a lush phone that goes with you everywhere?
-Looking to snag yourself the new Samsung Galaxy S when it launches on 25th February?
+Looking to snag yourself the new Samsung Galaxy S9 or S9 Plus when they launch on 25th February?
 Then you need to get au fait with the best apps around.
 2018 has seen some nice updates to old favourites, quirky new launches, and downright useful apps that will bring your phone to life.
 And seeing as everyone’s talking about the new Samsung device, let’s focus on 9 essential Android apps that will work perfectly on the hottest smartphone of 2018 so far (we’re drooling here)…

 Life hacks (Free)